Affiliate Marketing

 Another surefire way to build a contact list is by offering free affiliate products or giveaways to your audience, like Ebooks or coupon codes, through various marketing channels.
 And the catch has to be them filling out a form with their contact information - email included.
 This way, you can retarget them through email campaigns in the future.

 Collecting the email addresses of customers who bought the offers you’re promoting is also an obvious method of building an email list.
-Furthermore, if you have a blog, you can also encourage your readers to sign up to a newsletter or email list.
+Furthermore, if you have an affiliate marketing blog, you can also encourage your readers to sign up to a newsletter or email list from there.
 The great thing about having a blog is that you can also promote the same content via email down the line.

 2. Choose an Email Marketing Provider